-- Promote active lifestyle and active and sustainable travel choices, as part of the Eco-Schools initiative - Support other active travel initiatives and policy, including The WOW Travel Tracker and 'Tackling the School Run' - Apply for Cycling Scotland's, 'Cycle Friendly Primary School' Award - Support pupils undertaking Junior Road Safety Officer (JRSO) roles - Support pupils involved in Wider Achievement Awards, including - Develop Outdoor learning and wider Learning for Sustainability opportunities, both within and outwith the school grounds e.g. local field trips - Run sessions as part of activity or themed weeks
+- promote active lifestyle and active and sustainable travel choices, as part of the Eco-Schools initiative - support other active travel initiatives and policy, including The WOW travel tracker and 'Tackling the school run' - apply for Cycling Scotland's 'Cycling Friendly School' award - support pupils undertaking Junior Road Safety Officer (JRSO) roles - support pupils involved in Wider achievement awards, including the John Muir Award - develop outdoor learning and wider learning for sustainability opportunities, both within and out with the school grounds e.g. local field trips - run sessions as part of activity or themed weeks

-Take advantage of government funding and contact your Local Authority for more information about their Bikeability Scotland training delivery.
+Take advantage of government funding and contact your local authority for more information about their Bikeability Scotland training delivery.

-Visit bikeability.scot to find out more or email us on bikeability@cycling.scot
+Visit bikeability.scot to find out more or email us at bikeability@cycling.scot